Everything you need to know about our product install, setup steps, configuration and usage of various features

 Advanced Outgoing MIDI settings

-Send all MIDI data from Plug-in ( / Application):
+Send note MIDI data from Plug-in:

 - Directly to Hardware [1] = Send all MIDI related command directly to hardware from the MIDI output port.